Our Website Uses Cookies In Order To Work Correctly And To Improve Your Browsing Experience. By Browsing This Website, You Agree To Our Cookie Policy.

 During the early years, ambitious investments were made as 60,000 new vines were planted and work was done to revitalise older parcels.
 At the same time, Quinta do Vesúvio Vintage Ports began to regain the status they had once held.

 Between 2001-2003, 90,000 vines were planted in the Quinta Nova vineyard with a view to producing Douro DOC wines in the future.
-In 2009, the Symington family decided to launch the estate's still wine project with Quinta do Vesúvio DOC and Pombal do Vesúvio DOC – two wines of exceptional quality that were indicative of the estate’s enormous potential.
+In 2009, the Symington family launched the estate's still wine project with Quinta do Vesúvio DOC and Pombal do Vesúvio DOC – two wines of exceptional quality that were indicative of the estate’s enormous potential.

 Symington Today